miner/herbert/README.md

   paramenters first.
 In all cases, the last argument should be the item in question.
 Note, the constraint function should accept all values for consideration without throwing an exception.
-For example, the `even` constraint is implemented with a test of `integer?` as well as `even?` since the later will throw on non-integer values.
+For example, the `even` constraint is implemented with a test of `integer?` as well as `even?` since the latter will throw on non-integer values.
 The default constraints are defined in the var `miner.herbert/default-constraints`.

 ## Examples